lamhotsimamora/GF-Javascript/README.md

 Everything has been tested and support much browser like Chrome, Firefox, Opera , Safari & Internet Explorer.

-gQuery is not library kaleng-kaleng.
+gQuery is not kaleng-kaleng library .
 You can create a professional web with gQuery.

 <div style="text-align:center">